Only For One Night Ch. 01byavrgblkgrl©

 She on the other hand watched him, oblivious to anything else in this world.
 She could not remember not loving him.
 In spite of herself, she still did.
 "What does that mean?
 Are you 'in' love with her?"

-"Damn it Naomi," he exclaimed, frustrated, hitting the palm of his hand hard against the steering will.
+"Damn it Naomi," he exclaimed, frustrated, hitting the palm of his hand hard against the steering wheel.
 He was losing patience with her.
 "I don't think we need to be talking about her.
-She has nothing to do with it."
+She has nothing to do with us."

 "Then what should we be talking about," she whispered, her voice thick, low and strained from the weight of her emotions.
 "You'd think that she was your wife the way you protect her.
 Obviously, you talk to her about me.
 She knows every thing about me.
 Why shouldn't I know what my husband wants more than his family?
 I deserve to know."